richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 1/21/2025
+ms.date: 02/14/2025
 ---

 # Set up attributes in Viva Glint

-Set up attributes in Microsoft Viva Glint to create a mapping of fields to expect in your employee data files transmitted to Glint.
+Set up attributes in Microsoft Viva Glint to create a mapping of fields to expect in your employee data files transmitted to Viva Glint.
 Use the decisions made in the [Employee Attribute Template](create-employee-attribute-template.md) as a guide to set up required, custom, hierarchy, and derived attributes.

 > [!TIP]
 > Ensure that attribute labels stay consistent over time in your Employee Data File.
 For example, an attribute set up as "Employee ID," isn't recognized as the same column if renamed "Employee Number."